Tinkerforge/doc/source/Software/API_Bindings.rst

 To keep the C/C++ bindings stupid and simple, they only have dependencies that are available nearly everywhere, thus making it possible to compile into any project hassle-free.
-We do not offer a pre compiled lib, since it would be a pain in the ass to provide them for all combinations of architectures and operating systems.
-This means, the bindings should work on most architectures (arm, x86, etc.) and on most operating systems (Windows and posix systems such as linux and Mac OS, etc.).
+We do not offer a pre-compiled library, since it would be a pain in the ass to provide them for all combinations of architectures and operating systems.
+This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems, such as Linux and Mac OS, etc.).

-As an example we will compile the Stepper Brick configuration example with gcc on Windows and linux.
+As an example we will compile the Stepper Brick configuration example with gcc on Windows and Linux.
 For that we have to copy the IP connection and the Stepper Brick bindings (ip_connection.h, ip_connection.c, brick_stepper.c and brick_stepper.h) from the bindings/ folder as well as the